isamusuzuki/tech-memo-public/15_TSフロントエンド開発/Remix/12_rolldownとは.md

 [Rolldown](https://rolldown.rs/)

-> Fast Rust-based bundler for JavaScript with Rollup-campatible API
+> Fast Rust-based bundler for JavaScript with Rollup-compatible API
 >
 > Brought to you by void(0)